peakshift/bitcoin-ux/bolt.fun/index.md

 # Lightning Network Fun

-This site is meant to be a home for our open research around different aspects of the Lightning Network.
+This site aims to be a fun place for builders to learn about and experiment with Lightning Network technology.
+We will explore some of the basis of Lightning, like invoices, nodes, and wallet architectures in mobile environments.

+We will also look at concepts like Lightning Service Providers and methods for web services and publishers to integrate Lightning payments.

-- our research can be found under the [Guide](/guide) section
+- Research is ongoing, and can be found under the [Guide](/guide) section

-- the general structure of what we plan to do can be found at our [Site Plan](/site-plan) page
+- The general structure of what we plan to do can be found at our [Site Plan](/site-plan) page